Channing-Zeng/Reporting_Suite/docs/variant_filtering.md

   - Row 522 onwards  &mdash; I am beginning to hand-check exome reports as well as AZ300 – this will be very tricky as these are small regions of cancer genes with recurrent mutations – often due to low complexity regions (let’s figure out how to systematically filter with that low complexity repeat-masker track) or short interstitial repeats where one copy is deleted and picked up by Vardict as a complex mutation.
 Also, homopolymer mononucleotide repeats less than 8 can result in a mutation at a lower frequency.

 #### Cohort filtering
 If the samples are not homogeneous, but come from single sequencer's run, we expect recurring variants to be caused by sequencing artefacts.
 Also, too common mutations are expected to be germline.
-For all not-known and not-actionable variants, we calcualte the number and the percentage of samples harbouring this variant.
+For all non-known and non-actionable variants, we calculate the number and the percentage of samples harbouring this variant.
 If it's more than 40% of all samples and at the same time at least 5 samples, such variants are filtered out.
 Cohort filtering is done on the stage of merging all sample-level `vardict.PASS.txt` into the project level `vardict.PASS.txt` located in `final/<datestamp>` directory.

 ### Output format
 `vardict.PASS.txt` is a tab-separated format that contains one record per protein change (e.g. several lines per genomic change can occur in case of overlapping genes or isoforms, although usually only one transcript per gene is analysed).